Brady’s Living Room Reveal

 I wanted the space to be a place I really wanted to live in.
 I wanted it to be casual, comfy, refined, masculine, and also an eclectic collection of what I already had been hoarding through my previous moves, mixed with some new pieces.
 I spend quite a bit of time in the space as it has so much light and is the main hub of the apartment, so it also needed to serve as a place where I could read through late night edits of Emily’s blog (don’t worry I am not writing this the night before it is scheduled to go up), hang with friends, and lounge around without having it feel too stuffy or uninviting like a formal living room.
 Basically a place where I could kick my shoes off and eat my Cheesecake Factory leftovers in peace, whilst watching garbage reality TV to my heart’s content.

 The couch was one of my very first decisions and is still one of my favorites.
 It it is soft, velvety, and has survived many a take-out-spills.
-I ended up going with this dark grey velvet english roll arm to well 1.) repel food/drink stains as I am the messiest human on the planet, and 2.) bring a bit of the traditional architecture of the apartment into the decor.
+I ended up going with this dark grey velvet english roll arm from Interior Define to well 1.) repel food/drink stains as I am the messiest human on the planet, and 2.) bring a bit of the traditional architecture of the apartment into the decor.
 To play against the traditional sofa and the boho flokati rug (which was a very kind hand-me-down from Mrs. Henderson herself), I brought in this modern simple brass coffee table which also works with the other hits of brass that I have peppered throughout the room, and this black iron side table which is probably the most genius-ly designed side table ever (Sara also just informed me that genius-ly is not a word, so my apologies to all the grammar/english police that will probably tear apart my use of made-up words in the subsequent paragraphs).
 The art above the sofa is from German artist Michael Lentz who sells through Saatchi, and has some awesome work.
 I needed something very large (they are each 30″x40″) and graphic to play against the more traditional elements in the space, so these were the perfect pair.
 I had them framed by Framebridge using their Mercer Slim Frame and the float mount option.
 I am so happy with the way they turned out, and they still make me happy everyday.

 On top of the coffee table (other than my feet) I threw a few of my large art books to hold this stunning link piece by MQuan Ceramics, which brings in the creams from the rug as well as echoes the circular vibe of the Albini rattan ottomans and the coffee table.
 See what I did there, I am making up rules for why I did things and I didn’t even intend to!
 Again keeping with these new found rules and round objects I used the vintage ceramic dish to house some of my most recent polaroids.
 I keep a polaroid camera out in the living room with plenty of film so that when things get rowdy with my friends I can document it to later blackmail them.
 But in reality, I usually just end up with incriminating photos of myself that they snap.
 Regardless, it is a fun little place to keep them all safe and a great conversation starter when my parents come into town and start going through them unannounced.